The information below gives details of the schools PE and Sport Premium Grant and how the funding is allocated.

 What is the Sports Funding?
 The National Picture

 Sports funding was introduced by the Government in September 2013.
 It was designed to give additional money to support schools in developing Physical Education in Schools and build an ‘Olympic Legacy’.
-Each school receives £8,000 plus an extra £5 per pupil each year for the next two years – at St. Mary’s that will mean around £8,800 a year.
+Each school receives £8,000 plus an extra £5 per pupil each at St. Mary’s that is around £8,800 a year.
 The money can only be spent on sport and PE provision in schools.

 In 2017 the government increased the funding by a further £8000 a year.
 We have successfully used the funding to siginifiacntly improve our PE at St Mary's as shown in 2017 when we were awarded the silver PE Kite Mark, a nationally recognised sports excellence award.